BiiT-Solutions/UserManagerSystem/README.md

 }
 ```

-And generate a `ehcache.xml` file in your project where you define the regiones `users` and `organizations`.
+And generate a `ehcache.xml` file in your project where you define the regions `users` and `organizations`.

 ```
 <ehcache xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"